-Okay, we know our goal is to adjust the parameters θ of our policy πθ(a∣s) to make the agent perform better, specifically to maximize the expected total return.
-Let's define an objective function J(θ) that represents this expected return, often the expected return starting from some initial state distribution.
-Our aim is to find the parameters θ that maximize J(θ).
+Adjusting the parameters of a policy aims to make an agent perform better, specifically to maximize the expected total return.
+An objective function represents this expected return, often defined as the expected return starting from some initial state distribution.
+The objective is to find the parameters that maximize .

 While the full derivation involves some calculus, the core result (in one common form) tells us that the gradient is proportional to an expectation: